Shopify/ruby-lsp/CONTRIBUTING.md

 2. Set breakpoints in the code as desired
 3. Click the debug button on top of test examples

-## Debugging Running Ruby LSP Process
+## Live debugging

-1. Open [vscode-ruby-lsp](https://github.com/Shopify/vscode-ruby-lsp) in VS Code
+1. Under `Run and Debug`, select `Run extension` and click the start button (or press F5)
-2. Under `Run and Debug`, select `Run extension` and click the start button (or press F5)
+2. The extension host window opened will be running the development version of the VS Code extension.
+Putting break points in the extension code will allow debugging
-3. The extension host window opened will be running a Ruby LSP process with the debugger attached.
-To start debugging the live process, go under `Run and Debug`, select `Attach to existing server` and click the start button (or press F5)
+3. If you wish to debug the server process, go under `Run and Debug` in the extension host window, select `Attach to existing server` and click the start button (or press F5)
-4. Add breakpoints and perform the actions necessary for triggering the requests you wish to debug
+3. Add breakpoints and perform the actions necessary for triggering the requests you wish to debug

 ## Screen Captures